It’s not everyday you hear of someone walking for nine hours straight just for the fun of it.

 We were curious as to why.
 So, we asked her.

-Originally from the Okanagan, Mazur said she had lived in Vancouver for three years now, but there were so many parts she had never seen.
+Originally from Okanagan, Mazur said she had lived in the city for three years now, but there were so many parts she had never seen.

 “The idea came to me about two weeks before I attempted it,” she told the Courier.

 “I live downtown and walk around often, but there were blocks I had never visited.

 “I’m a dance artist, so I like challenging my physical and mental stamina.